 Entrepreneurship is about individuals who create opportunities where others do not, and who attempt to exploit those opportunities through various modes of organizing, without regard to resources currently controlled (Stevenson & Jarillo 1990).
 Two factors influence the probability that particular people and not others are able to discover and exploit opportunities: the possession of the information necessary to identify an opportunity and the cognitive style necessary to exploit it (Shane & Venkataraman 2000).
-This work uses the cognitive style because the perception of opportunity is a cognitive phenomenon (Keh et al. 2002).
+In this work we consider the cognitive style because the perception of opportunity is a cognitive phenomenon (Keh et al. 2002).